 Review all financial documents

-Request at least 3 years of financial data and have it reviewed by an accountant.
-Pay special attention to seasonal patterns and trends.
+Request at least 3 years of financial data and get an accountant to review it.
+Pay close attention to seasonal patterns and trends.

 - Annual accounts for last 3 years